 Leave in Term Time Request form.

-Please be aware that Penalty Notices can be issued per parent, per child for unauthorised absence from school, for unauthorised leave taken in term time and/or for pupils stopped during a truancy patrol (£60 if paid within 21 days; £120 if paid within 28 days)
+Please be aware that Penalty Notices can be issued per parent, per child for unauthorised absence from school, for unauthorised leave taken in term time and/or for pupils stopped during a truancy patrol (£60 if paid within 21 days; £120 if paid within 28 days as at 1 March 2022.)
+BCP Council will issue Penalty Notices on behalf of our School.

 Child Missing Education